 Two months into our planned 3 month trip to India and SE Asia we were having difficulties entertaining ourselves.
 We missed the varied climbing and trails back home, and the steep limestone sport routes on friable rock weren't cutting it.
 Initially we had hopes that each new city/country would be different, but instead we found similar temples, similar food, and similar people preying on the tourists.
 We still had Vietnam and Myanmar to go, but we were doubtful we would find anything different.
 Just before Christmas I started having insomnia.
 When we finally admitted to each other that we were bored out of our minds it was a relief.

-each of the paths.
+Now we had to figure out our options.
+In my usual style I drew out a flow chart with the pros, cons and tasks associated with each of the paths.
 We contemplated skipping Myanmar and heading back to Vang Vieng to help the locals rebolt one of the walls or heading home to climb at Red Rocks or J-tree.
 I drew out a matrix of what cost we were willing to bear if we could get back to the States at various intervals preceding our original return date (6 Feb).
 I had purchased return tickets online and we were getting the runaround from our S Korea-based airlines (Asiana) about the ability to change the ticket and whether they would issue a refund.
 It didn't help that we couldn't get a hold of the online booking service because of the New Year's holiday.
 Finally we managed to get most of our Asiana ticket refunded (or at least a promised refund) and for a few hundred dollars more a flight home on ANA in less than a week.

 Once we got back to L.A. we spent two days adjusting to the time change and pulling together our climbing gear.
 Then we hopped in the car and headed off to Red Rocks with spring-like temps predicted.
 I felt like crap for the first 2 days with my jet lag and preceding weeks of insomnia, but on the third day we set off for Olive Oil.
 After an inadvertent detour on the approach we ended up at the base of the route behind Robyn and Mike.
 Robyn is one of the few lucky individuals to have found regular employment in Bishop.
 It was nice to be on towering sandstone again.
 The first part of the route was uneventful although I overshot the 4th belay and had to downclimb to the ledge.
 The next pitch had a long chimney.
 As it narrowed I had to climb the neighboring face to get through with my pack.
 We took in the views before heading down the descent trail.

-climb we did was a link-up between Johnny Vegas and Solar Slab.
+The next climb we did was a link-up between Johnny Vegas and Solar Slab.
 Together they make up 9-11 pitches (depending on where you set your belays), but (as we found out the hard way) with its rope eating cracks and edges it sucks up precious winter daylight.
 Solar Slab was old school 5.6, in contrast to the more modern (easy for the grade) routes we'd been doing.
 We ended up skipping the final pitch of Solar Slab when the route became shaded and a frigid wind picked up.
 This was fortunate, as our rope became stuck multiple times and I had to do some somewhat sketchy soloing to remediate the situation.
 We ended up at the bottom of the route just as total darkness fell.

 The next day we caught up with Masa and Chris at Kim Pho Long, who were visiting from Vancouver, B.C.
 They were unsympathetic to our whining about the cold, although they too had rope issues on their descent.
 They were planning to return the next day to extract their rope from the first pitch.
 Masa was originally supposed to accompany us on our Enfield tour, but hadn't received permission from India's tourism department to write up the story for a Canadian magazine.
 We filled them in on our Asia adventures.
 Jascha had booked us at the posh Palms Place for a few nights as a belated b-day present for me, a far cry from my undergrad days of shivering in a tent at the old Red Rocks campground.

-fortunate to spend the last few pitches and entire rap watching a herd of 5 female bighorn sheep who weren't particularly disturbed by our presence.
+Next on our list was Birdland, the same route that had eaten Masa's and Chris'.
+With our 70m rope the route went quickly.
+The 5.7+ final finger crack on the last pitch was particularly choice.
+We were also fortunate to spend the last few pitches and entire rap watching a herd of 5 female bighorn sheep who weren't particularly disturbed by our presence.
 They remained near the base of the route even after we finished our rappel.

 I decided to do something a bit harder, so we set our sites on Armatron, a route on the somewhat remote (N) Brownstone Wall, known for unique tile-like rock formations.
 I was a bit worried when we left the car at 9:20a, but we shaved 20 minutes off the lower estimated approach time on our topo.
 There was another party on Rainbow Wall and one on Cat Scratch Fever (S Brownstone Wall).
 We received our introduction to the tiles on the bolted first pitch.
 The crux came early on the second pitch.
 The finger crack preceding it took bomber nut placements and the crux itself (a thin traverse to another crack system) was protected by a bolt.
 The next two pitches were almost exclusively on the tiles and I doddled trying to find the infrequent solid nut placements.
 Technically the route ends after pitch 4, but it is recommended that you do the final pitches of Requiem for a Tadpole then top out on Juniper Peak.
 This has the added advantage of a quick walk-off descent.
 Even though I was trying to exclusively use nuts for pro, I happily used one of the new TCUs Jascha bought me for my b-day at the last belay.
 We found a fun exposed class 4 traverse just below the summit and topped out.
 After locating the correct gully (the cairns had likely fallen during the last snowstorm) we headed down.
 The party on Cat Scratch Fever looked like they might be at it still as darkness fell, but they didn't appear distressed.
 I was happy that we were heading down in the daylight as there were still patches of ice on the approach slabs.